sycarion/5eSRDs/srds/a5e/source/a5esrd_VRC.md

 a coin.
 You can use it once between long rests, and preparing each use consumes 200 credits of materials.

 Deploying the emergency biome capsule takes 1 minute.
 Once deployed, the capsule emits a 10-foot radius hemisphere of immobile protective force.
 Creatures you designate can pass through the dome, although external atmospheric conditions and radiation (other than visible light) do not.
 It is proofed for use against a hard vacuum.
 The capsule fills that hemisphere with the atmospheric conditions you designate (such as the air, temperature, and humidity of a pleasant day on your homeworld).
 This dome can fit up to 10 Medium creatures inside, provides shelter, and can be used as a safe haven.
-The dome is transparent from the inside, but it canít be seen through from the outside and is the color of your choice.
+The dome is transparent from the inside, but it can√≠t be seen through from the outside and is the color of your choice.
 The interior is dimly lit, and you can turn the light off or on during your turn without using an action.

 This device fails if more than 10 Medium creatures occupy it.